alexbeattie/OneStepGPS/README.md

 # One Step GPS - Project

 This is my submission for the project detail.
-The project contains 2 folders in a [monorepo on Github](https://github.com/alexbeattie/OneStepProj).
-One is labeled **[frontend](https://github.com/alexbeattie/OneStepProj/tree/main/frontend)** and the other is labeled [backend](https://github.com/alexbeattie/OneStepProj/tree/main/backend).
+The project contains 2 folders here: (https://github.com/alexbeattie/OneStepGPS).
+One is labeled **[frontend](https://github.com/alexbeattie/OneStepGPS/tree/main/frontend)** and the other is labeled [backend](https://github.com/alexbeattie/OneStepGPS/tree/main/backend).

 The **backend** is written in Go and the **frontend** is written in Vue.js.
 The backend is intended to connected to connect to a [PostgreSQL](https://www.postgresql.org/) database in order to demonstrate persistence.